makevoid/opal_raw/Readme.md

 # Opal Raw

-A very fast opal setup - includes opal browser - have them vendored already in js files
+A very fast opal setup - includes opal browser - has them vendored already in js files

 Open the project in a webserver: